7 Experimental Design

 Explanatory variables may help explain or predict changes in a response variable.

 Because of the lack of control, we cannot be certain that variables other than the explanatory variable confound the response instead.
+There may be confounding occurring that makes us think that something is happening at first glance.

 Confounding occurs when the effects of two variables on a response variable cannot be separated from each other.